-(\) During the current year, the Parent Company sold machinery and heavy equipment for SR 60.62 million having a net book value of SR 12.2 million (Refer Note 15).
-The sale proceed against the above disposal will be received as per the terms of the contract over the period of next five years, accordingly the net present value of the receipt is calculated and an amount of SR 54.2 million has been classified as non-current portion along with that the resulted gain amounting to SR 43.7 million is recognized.
+() During 2021, the Parent Company sold machinery and heavy equipment for SR 60.62 million having a net book value of SR 12.2 million.
+The sale proceeds against the said disposal will be received as per the terms of the contract over the period of next five years, accordingly the net present value of the receipt is calculated and an amount of SR 32.9 million (2021: SR 54.2 million) has been classified as non-current portion in result gain of amounting to SR 43.7 million was recognized.
+During 2022, one of the heavy equipment which was under repair at the time of sale SR 1.7 million resulted in high maintenance cost.
+The Company agreed with the buyer to take possession of the heavy equipment at scrap value of SR 0.25 million against which receipt of SR 1.45 million was adjusted from the buyer account, resulted adjustment of net present value by SR 1.01 million recognized as loss in the current year.